GACJ/ComplibHelp/docs/methods/adding_methods.md

 Another way to share private methods is by **publishing a composition** which includes the private method as part of its definition (see [Adding compositions](../compositions/adding_compositions.md) to learn more about adding and publishing compositions).

 !!! warning
-    Private methods shared via published compositions will be visible to **all registered users**.
+    Private methods shared via published compositions will be visible to **all registered users**, though they will not appear in method searches to anyone other than their owners.
 Please be sure that you are happy with your private method to be widely available before publishing a composition which uses it.

 ## Editing and deleting methods